You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 Email Data Mappings

-This section displays mappings between CRM data and dotmailer data labels.
-You will need to create all required mappings upon initial system set-up.
+This section displays mappings between CRM data fields and dotmailer contact data labels.

 Click on a record to display the Email Data Mapping Information screen.